Vai al contenuto principale

 Modalità di verifica dell'apprendimento

-For the students who decide not to take the home assignments, the evaluation will be based on a written exam consisting of 4 open questions, as follows:
+The final evaluation is based on a written exam consisting of 4 open questions, as follows:

 - 1 theoretical question

-- 1 request to take position on a givenm statement and to support the position by means of approproate legl arguments
+- 1 request to take position on a given statement and to support the position by means of approproate legal arguments

 1 analysis of an excerpt from a judgment of the Court of Justice of the European Union or a provision of EU law

-For the purposes of the final evaluation, the following criteria will be taken into consideration:
+For the purposes of the final evaluation, the following criteria are considered:

 - formal accuracy (including grammar)